ufs-community/ufs-weather-model/doc/UsersGuide/source/Introduction.rst

    * :numref:`Chapter %s <InputsOutputs>` (Data: Input, Model Configuration, and Output Files) lists the model inputs and outputs and has a description of the key files.

+   * :numref:`Chapter %s <Configurations>` (Configurations) lists the currently supported configurations for the UFS WM.

    * :numref:`Chapter %s <ConfigParams>` (Configuration Parameters) lists the purpose and valid values for various configuration parameters.

    * :numref:`Chapter %s <AutomatedTesting>` (Automated Testing) describes UFS WM automated testing options.